MahdiGhiasi/AppListManager/README.md

 ##Known issues

 - Curretnly the display name and publisher name of some *legacy* apps (those with *reference-based names*) cannot be retrieved.
+Modern apps (compiled for 8.1 or 10) with reference-based names will load fine though.